davidmarkclements/v8-perf/readme.md

 or slow with regards to V8.

-Now it's time for us to challenge all our assumptions about performance, because V8 have written a new JIT Compiler: Turbofan.
+Now it's time for us to challenge all our assumptions about performance, because V8 has a new JIT Compiler: Turbofan. (or "the V8 team has written")

 Starting with the more commonly known "V8 Killers" (a term that no longer makes sense in a Turbofan context) and moving towards the more obscure discoveries Matteo and I have made around Crankshaft performance,